pnojai/jhcleanproj/Codebook.md

 **body_acc_x_test.txt**

-Validated the format using my plaintext editor, Emacs, as I did for the file X_test.txt.
+I validated the format using my plaintext editor, Emacs, as I did for the file X_test.txt.

 * One column contains 16 characters.
 Emacs counts the data point as 3 words.
 * One row contains 384 words which, divided by 3, suggests there are 128 columns in a row.